 If your credit card is in joint names, both card holders must

 agree to close the account.
-You will also need to agree about how
+You will also need to agree on how you

-you will pay any outstanding debts on the card, as you are equally
+will pay any outstanding debts on the card, as you are both liable

 If you cannot pay the account in full, contact your credit